Supercar Culture & Exotic Collections

 Paint Protection Film and Ceramic Coating

 Thailand's PPF (paint protection film) and ceramic coating industry is one of the most developed in Asia.
-Premium workshops charge between 80,000 and 200,000 baht for full-body XPEL or SunTek PPF installation, and ceramic coatings from brands like Gtechniq and Ceramic Pro are applied with multi-year warranties to protect against UV damage and chemical contamination.
+Premium workshops charge between 80,000 and 200,000 Baht for full-body XPEL or SunTek PPF installation, and ceramic coatings from brands like Gtechniq and Ceramic Pro are applied with multi-year warranties to protect against UV damage and chemical contamination.

 Wrap Culture

 Vinyl wrapping has become the preferred method for colour changes in Thailand, offering reversibility and lower cost compared to repainting.
-A full wrap on a standard saloon costs between 40,000 and 80,000 baht, while exotic car wraps using premium 3M or Avery Dennison films can exceed 150,000 baht.
+A full wrap on a standard saloon costs between 40,000 and 80,000 Baht, while exotic car wraps using premium 3M or Avery Dennison films can exceed 150,000 Baht.
 Satin, matte and colour-shifting finishes are especially popular among younger owners.

 ECU Tuning and Performance Upgrades